-We have no reason to suspect the inclusion of any metals from popular suppliers such as Bazaar of India, Om Organics or Banyan Trading.
+We have no reason to suspect the inclusion of any metals from popular suppliers such as Bazaar of India, Om Organics, or Banyan Trading.
 In addition, here at the California College of Ayurveda, almost every formulation is mixed at our pharmacy from raw herbs and we know exactly what is going into them.
-Those formulations that we do receive prepared for us are recieved from reputable distributors who have assured us of purity and we are not at all concerned.
+Those formulations that we do receive prepared for us are recieved from reputable distributors who have assured us of their purity, and we are not at all concerned.

 It is important to note that there is no such thing as an Ayurvedic herb.
 Marketers of herbs from Indian have used the name Ayurveda as a tool to sell herbs.
-In actuality, there are Indian herbs, American Herbs, European Herbs, South American herbs and so on.
+In actuality, there are Indian herbs, American herbs, European herbs, South American herbs, and so on.
 Ayurveda is the paradigm in which it is used.
-When any herb from any part of the World is used based on the Ayurvedic understanding of the nature of the patient, the nature of the diseae and the nature of the substance, this is the practice of Ayurveda.
+When any herb from any part of the world is used based on the Ayurvedic understanding of the nature of the patient, the nature of the disease and the nature of the substance, this is the practice of Ayurveda.

 Dr. Marc Halpern is the founder and President of the California College of Ayurveda.
 An internationally respected expert in the fields of Ayurveda and Yoga, Dr. Halpern received the award for Best Ayurvedic Physician from the Indian Minister of Health and Family Welfare, Dr. A. Ramdas.
 He is a co-founder of the National Ayurvedic Medical Association and the California Association of Ayurvedic Medicine.
 He is on the advisory board of Light on Ayurveda Journal in the United States and the Journal of Research and Education in Indian Medicine in Varansi, India.
 Dr. Halpern has published articles in popular journals and magazines of Ayurveda and Yoga including Yoga Journal.
 He is also a contributing writer in several popular books on Ayurveda and has written two textbooks.
 Dr. Halpern is a regular speaker at Ayurvedic and Yoga conferences and teaches regularly at the International Sivananda Yoga Vedanta Centers where he received his Yoga Teacher certification.
 Read more...